Data upload

 Request Method

-You can also set the Request Header and Request Body in the Advanced Parameters section as needed.
+You can also configure Request Header and Request Body in Advanced Parameters based on your business requirements.

 Configure the destination table

-In the Configure Destination Table section, select the Target Engine for the data upload and configure the relevant parameters.
+In the Configure Destination Table section, select a Compute Engine for the data upload and configure the relevant parameters based on the selected engine.

 Important

-When configuring the destination table, you must distinguish between the production (PROD) and development (DEV) environments for the data source.
-If you select the wrong environment, data will be uploaded to an unintended location.
+When you configure the destination table, make sure that you distinguish between PROD (production environment) and DEV (development environment) when selecting a data source.
+If you select the wrong environment, the data will be uploaded to an unintended environment.

 MaxCompute